lucasgonze/xargh/README.md

 A line in the data file beginning with "#" is considered a comment and is skipped.

+m3udo is not aware that M3U files traditionally contain lists of audio files.
+In its view M3U is simply a standard format for batch processing -- entries could just as well be any kind of data.

 ## Installation
 ````
   npm install -g m3udo